What is a SAN switch (storage area network switch)?

-A storage area network (SAN) switch is a device that connects servers and shared pools of storage devices and is dedicated to moving storage traffic.
+A SAN switch (storage area network switch) is a device that connects servers and shared pools of storage devices and is dedicated to moving storage traffic.

 Fibre Channel vs. Ethernet

-Ethernet networks also support iSCSI (Internet Small Computer Systems Interface), a common storage protocol built on top of TCP/IP (Transmission Control Protocol/Internet Protocol).
-Comparisons between FC SAN and Ethernet SAN typically come down to Fibre Channel vs. iSCSI, as it's implemented on an Ethernet network.
+Ethernet networks also support Internet Small Computer System Interface (iSCSI), a common storage protocol built on top of TCP/IP.
+Comparisons between FC SAN and Ethernet SAN typically come down to Fibre Channel versus iSCSI, as it's implemented on an Ethernet network.

 Fibre Channel has a reputation for delivering much better performance than Ethernet, especially if the Ethernet SAN is being shared with non-storage traffic.
-On dedicated networks, however, Ethernet is giving Fibre Channel a run for its money, especially as 25 GbE, 40 GbE and 100 GbE grow more widespread.
-That said, Fibre Channel is still considered a more reliable and secure storage fabric, and it provides more advanced management capabilities.
+On dedicated networks, however, Ethernet still competes with Fibre Channel, especially as 25 GbE, 40 GbE and 100 GbE grow more widespread.
+That said, Fibre Channel is still considered a reliable and secure storage fabric and it provides more advanced management capabilities than Ethernet.